italogois/italogois/README.md

 ### Hi there, I'm Italo Gois 👋

 I'm front-end developer and great entusiastic of UX and UI Design.
-I love working with the front end because it is very close to people, and it brings good feelings with the feedbacks I receive.

 ### Let's talk? 💬